intrinio/java-sdk/docs/IndexApi.md

     String identifier = "$GDP"; // String | An Index Identifier (symbol, Intrinio ID) String tag = "level"; // String | An Intrinio data tag <a href='https://data.intrinio.com/data-tags/economic'>reference</a>
-    String type = null; // String | Filter by type, when applicable LocalDate startDate = null; // LocalDate | Get historical data on or after this date LocalDate endDate = null; // LocalDate | Get historical data on or before this date String sortOrder = "desc"; // String | Sort by date `asc` or `desc` Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call
+    String type = null; // String | Filter by type, when applicable LocalDate startDate = LocalDate.now(); // LocalDate | Get historical data on or after this date LocalDate endDate = LocalDate.now(); // LocalDate | Get historical data on or before this date String sortOrder = "desc"; // String | Sort by date `asc` or `desc` Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call